AngelSanchezT/30-days-js-challenge/README.md

 - [ ] Translate the readme every day to English.
 - [ ] Refactor the days with more one exercise, for separe the README.md and folder.
 - [ ] Correct Description README.md the day-26
+- [ ] Search exercises for Days 5, 6, and 9.

 /* "test": "mocha --experimental-specifier-resolution=node --require esm --recursive 'day-*/test/*.js'" */